What Are Some Common Disability Coverage Limitations?

 Commonly, long-term disability benefits for mental illness, such as depression or anxiety, are limited to 12 or 24 months.
 Exceptions are sometimes made for certain types of mental illnesses such as schizophrenia, dementia, and Alzheimer’s – if your policy exempts such conditions from the 12 or 24-month limit, you may be able to collect long-term disability benefits for much longer.

 These restrictions are almost always included in group (ERISA) policies, as well as in many individual policies.
 With individual policies, however, you may be able to get this mental illness limitation removed if you pay a higher monthly premium.

 Mental illness limitations can vary greatly.
 Your claim may be wrongly denied or limited if you are disabled from a physical illness, but also suffer from mental illness.
 If you are disabled due to a physical illness and also suffer from mental illness, you should consult with an experienced ERISA attorney as soon as possible.

 Appropriate care and treatment

 Most policies will not pay benefits unless you are receiving appropriate care and treatment for your disabling condition(s).
-While that usually does not mean that you must engage in all possible therapies, yYou and your care providers should agree on a course of therapy and stick to it unless it is appropriate to modify it.
+While that usually does not mean that you must engage in all possible therapies, you should be engaged in a course of therapy that is reasonable and expected to help your condition.
 Failure to do so can result in a benefit denial or termination.